 Another popular strategy is to team up with other artists in your niche to cross-promote your content on each other's channels.
 This is an easy way to find new “qualified” audiences for your content, as piggy-backing on another artist’s community can potentially help you gain their fanbase as your own.
 Take advantage of TikTok’s “duet” feature, which lets you create content with other users on the platform.
 Co-create, be persistent, engage with your followers, and create a two-way dialogue with your community.

-Get a feel for the app and how your audience use it.
-Experiment with some content, get creative, play around and start to develop your presence on the app.
+Get a feel for the app and how your audience uses it.
+Experiment with some content, get creative, play around, and start to develop your presence on the app.
 Instead of just pushing a campaign out of nowhere, create a community around your artist project, so you have a base of people to push it to.
-It will grow organically from there.
+Be consistent and it will grow organically from there.

 © Amuseio AB.
-2020.
+2021.
 All Rights Reserved.